-- Remember, you need to define initial conditions and boundary conditions for all transported quantities when using turbulence models. - Including the turbulent variables. - No need to say that the values need to be physically realistic. - For example, if you set the turbulent dissipation rate ε or the specific dissipation rate ω to zero, you will have convergence problems. - Recall that,
+- Remember, you need to define initial conditions and boundary conditions for all transported quantities when using turbulence models, including the turbulent variables. - Also, you need to define the boundary conditions at the walls, not necessarily they are zero. - No need to say that the boundary and initial values need to be physically realistic. - For example, if you set the turbulent dissipation rate ε or the specific dissipation rate ω to zero, you will have convergence problems. - Recall that in the $k-\epsilon$ and $k-\omega$ family of turbulence models the turbulent eddy viscosity is computed as follows,